sourcefuse/loopback4-microservice-catalog/services/payment-service/README.md

 404: Entity Not Found
 400: Bad Request (Error message varies w.r.t API)
 201: No content: Empty Response

+### PayPal Payment Integration

+Sign up for payPal account at https://www.paypal.com/signin login to the developer section and create sandbox accounts copy the credentials to the sandbox account and use them to develop payment-service

+Order creation , capture and refund is supported right now.

 #### API Details